diamirio/AndroidAppTemplate/README.md

 2. `base-ui`: A base Android module containing reusable UI components.
 3. `app`: An Android module containing the application.

-When creating new modules, you should probably use (apply) one of the predefined library-module gradle files: `library-module-android.gradle` or `library-module.gradle`.
+When creating new modules, you should probably use (apply) one of the predefined library-module gradle files: `gradle/library-module-android.gradle` or `gradle/library-module.gradle`.

 ## Module/Package structure <a name="module_structure"></a>